DEFRA/adp-documentation/docs/Platform-Architecture/platform-azure-services/ai-services.md

     Dev plus environments, APIM endpoints will not be exposed to local developer access and will only remind accessible to ADP Azure services or authenticated Delivery project's services only.

+#### Monitoring

+Uses APIM to increase monitoring of the usage of OpenAI per service you can use an [OpenAI Emit Token Metric policy](https://learn.microsoft.com/en-us/azure/api-management/azure-openai-emit-token-metric-policy) to send metrics to Application Insights about consumption of large language model tokens through Azure OpenAI Service APIs.
+Token count metrics include: Total Tokens, Prompt Tokens, and Completion Tokens with additional dimensions such as the User ID and API ID.
+Using these metrics, ADP can monitor the usage per service which can be used by the project delivery teams and ADP to infer usage and potentially request more quota if required but also for billing purposes.

+For monitoring Azure Open AI directly we enable the [Azure OpenAI Service Diagnostic Logs](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/monitoring) to monitor the usage of the AI services directly.
+This log data will be stored in to Azure Monitor (Log Analytics Workspace) where ADP and the delivery projects will be able to gain insights such as:

+- Azure OpenAI Requests: Total number of calls made to the Azure OpenAI API over a period of time.
+- Generated Completion Tokens: Number of generated tokens (output) from an Azure OpenAI model.
+- Processed Inference Tokens: Number of inference tokens processed by an Azure OpenAI model.
+Calculated as prompt tokens (input) + generated tokens.

 ### Quota & Token Management

 The Azure Open AI services are shared between delivery projects and have a quota limit per subscription/ region.
 The quota limit is shared between the delivery projects and can be increased if required.
 The quota limit is monitored by the ADP team and will be increased if required with the approval from Microsoft.